devlucky/Kakapo/README.md

 Now, we've created 20 random `User` objects and mocked our request to return them.
 Yes, it's *that easy*.

-Let's get a closer look to the different components:
+Let's get a closer look to the different modules:

 ### Serializable protocol

-Kakapo uses the `Serializable` protocol in order to serialize objects. *Any type* can be serialized as long as it conforms to this protocol:
+Kakapo uses the `Serializable` protocol in order to serialize objects in JSON format. *Any type* can be serialized as long as it conforms to this protocol:

 ```Swift
 struct User: Serializable {